jfalava/winget-script/README.md

 This is not an unattended install, there will bet multiple admin permission prompts, if the application you are installing requires them.
 If the installation seems to be waiting for something, you might have a window in your taskbar waiting for attention.

 ## Notes
-If you want to make scripts like this, you can try [winstall](https://winstall.app/) or use `winget search app.you.want.to.install` to look for the packages you need and tailor a custom script from there.\
+If you want to make scripts like this, you can try [winstall](https://winstall.app/) or use `winget search app.you.want.to.install` to look for the packages you want and tailor a custom Powershell script from there.\
 Not everything is available in `winget` though, you may ask the developer of the app you want to publish it in the [Windows Package Manager Community Repository](https://docs.microsoft.com/es-es/windows/package-manager/package/repository).